Cal-Fang/PoliceTransport/README.md

 1. How were police transported in these cities?
 2. Is there any trend through time?

 The script used for this step is named **04_analysis.Rmd**.
-The results are in the [pdf file](https://github.com/Cal-Fang/homeboydropoff/blob/main/pivottables.pdf) in this repository named as *pivottables.pdf*.
+It would knit out a .pdf file named [*pivottables.pdf*](https://github.com/Cal-Fang/homeboydropoff/blob/main/pivottables.pdf).